CartoDB/observatory-extension/doc/measures_functions.md

-geom_id | Identifier for desired boundary geometry geom_timespan | Timespan that will be used of the desired boundary geometry geom_name | Human-readable name of desired boundary geometry geom_type | PostgreSQL/PostGIS type of desired boundary geometry geom_colname | Internal identifier for boundary geometry column name geom_tablename | Internal identifier for boundary geometry table geom_geomref_colname | Internal identifier for boundary geometry ref column name timespan_rank | Ranking of this measurement by time, most recent is 1, second most recent 2, etc. score | The score of this measurement's boundary compared to the `extent` and `num_target_geoms` passed in.
+geom_id | Identifier for desired boundary geometry geom_timespan | Timespan that will be used of the desired boundary geometry geom_name | Human-readable name of desired boundary geometry geom_description | Long human-readable description of the desired boundary geometry geom_t_description | Further information about the source table geom_type | PostgreSQL/PostGIS type of desired boundary geometry geom_colname | Internal identifier for boundary geometry column name geom_tablename | Internal identifier for boundary geometry table geom_geomref_colname | Internal identifier for boundary geometry ref column name timespan_rank | Ranking of this measurement by time, most recent is 1, second most recent 2, etc. score | The score of this measurement's boundary compared to the `extent` and `target_geoms` passed in.
 Between 0 and 100. score_rank | The ranking of this measurement's boundary, highest ranked is 1, second is 2, etc. numer_aggregate | The aggregate type of the numerator, either `sum`, `average`, `median`, or blank denom_aggregate | The aggregate type of the denominator, either `sum`, `average`, `median`, or blank